 Below are some questions and answers regarding McKnight’s Vibrant & Equitable Communities (V&EC) program.
 For more information, we invite you to read the V&EC program strategies and application guidelines, and to view this informational webinar, which we hosted in September 2020 at the program’s launch.

-2. How many grantmaking rounds will you have each year?
+1. How many grantmaking rounds are there each year?

 McKnight typically makes grants for one or two years.
 We work closely with the requesting organization to determine both the grant type (general operations, project, program, etc.) and the grant duration.
 If you have questions, please contact a program staff member before submitting your grant request.

-We anticipate a 2021 grantmaking budget of approximately $25 million for the V&EC program, pending board approval.
-Because we are honoring commitments to current grantees from our sunsetting Education and Region & Communities programs, we expect to have roughly $15 million available for new V&EC grants in 2021.
+The V&EC program’s 2021 grantmaking budget is $25 million.
+Because we are honoring commitments to current grantees from our sunsetting Education and Region & Communities programs, we expect to have roughly $18 million available for new V&EC grants in 2021.

 We won’t allocate a fixed portion of grant funds each quarter.
 We will work as a team to ensure that each quarter there will be meaningful dollars available to award to applicants.
 With respect to grant size, there is no advantage to applying earlier in the year versus later.